-In my earlier post, I explained what Service Integration & Management (SIAM) is, and why it’s suddenly taking on more prominence in the industry.
+In Service Integration: The CIO’s challenge, part 1, I explained what Service Integration & Management (SIAM) is, and why it’s suddenly taking on more prominence in the industry.

-In this second instalment, I shall explore who can perform the Service Integrator role.
+In this second installment, I shall explore who can perform the Service Integrator role.

 Many of the big sourcing vendors are making a big Service Integration play, and my conversations with some of them give the impression that many see this as a strong revenue stream in the future.
 But I would urge caution to CIOs here, because I’ve seen some big pitfalls of this approach from a customer perspective.

 My first concern here is that Service Integration is rarely big enough in its own right for a vendor to be interested in it as a single contract.
 So, you have to bundle it up with another service tower (networks, data centre, application support, etc) or with the Service Desk contract.
 In my view, the SI function needs to fulfil an independent role, and if it has another service tower to deliver the vendor will certainly have a conflict of interest in keeping to their contractual commitments and having to play the independent arbitrator role.
 I simply cannot see a way around this.

 You could, of course, give SI to the Helpdesk vendor, but again I have misgivings about this for the same reasons outlined above.
 They have a critical service to deliver, and I don’t see how they can also independently arbitrate over the end-to-end service, delivered by multiple vendors, and readily admit when they are in the wrong.

 Also, I would say that one of the key roles of the SI function is to produce consolidated business-facing reporting, and to facilitate this we would need to get multiple vendors to share their data with the SI vendor.
 In my experience, this is easier said than done, as there are often political and contractual issues which prevent some vendors from wanting to share their underlying data with anyone else.

 2. Service Integration delivered by a new vendor